TeamAtomECS/AtomECS/README.md

 * Volumes that define bounds for the simulation.
 * File output in binary or text format.
 * Thorough unit testing to ensure simulation results are correct.
-* Good parallel performance on modern multi-core CPUs
+* Good parallel performance on modern multi-core CPUs.
 * Simulations can be wrapped using python/matlab, as shown in the [source_optimisation_example](https://github.com/TeamAtomECS/source_optimisation_example) or the [matlab examples](https://github.com/TeamAtomECS/matlab_examples).
-* __new:__ optical dipole force traps
+* Optical dipole force traps.
 * Confinement of atoms by magnetic fields, e.g. quadrupole and TOP traps.

 # Getting Started

 Instructions for installing rust can be found on the [rust website](https://www.rust-lang.org/tools/install), which includes the rust toolchain and `cargo` command line tool.

-After Cloning this repository using git, you can run examples using the `cargo` command line tool, e.g. `cargo run --release --example 1d_mot`.
+After cloning this repository using git, you can run examples using the `cargo` command line tool, e.g. `cargo run --release --example 1d_mot`.
 The [matlab examples](https://github.com/TeamAtomECS/matlab_examples) show how to load and plot simulation results.

 You can build the program documentation using `cargo doc`.